These Organizations can help you:

 For residents only, the Topeka Rescue Mission has volunteer tutors who can help with learning to read and other basic educational topics.

 They also offer Career Readiness Training for their guests.
 The CaRE program is a 12-week employment program designed to help students develop and enhance life management and job skills for long-term employment.
 The TRM goal is to help prepare participants for employment through daily classroom instruction, mentoring and support.

 Address: 1119 SW 10th Ave., Suite 6 (the Doorstep building)

 The Topeka Literacy Council provides free one-on-one tutoring to adults who are struggling with reading and writing.
 Their tutors are trained using the Laubach method.

 A potential student who contacts them is given an assessment.
 TLC will then pair them with the appropriate tutors.
 The tutor and student work out the times and frequency of their tutoring sessions.
 Tutors experienced in teaching English as a Second Language are available.

 Our collection includes GED study guides.
 We also have an Adult Learner collection that includes workbooks to help adults learn basic skills in reading, writing, math, science and social studies.
 Tutoring kits for tutors to use with reading tutoring or English as a Second Language tutoring are also available.

 Our website provides access to the Learning Express Library, which includes a collection of more than 1,000 practice tests and skills tutorials for reading, writing, math, social studies, science and the GED, ACT, SAT, TOEFL and other tests.
 The Learning Express Library also includes the Job & Career Accelerator™, a comprehensive job search and career guidance system.

-For more information about these services contact a reference librarian at 785-580-4555.
+For more information about these services contact our Adult Education Librarian at 785-580-4632.
 Private appointments are available.